ultimate271/notes/sanderson/mistbornTFE02.06.md

 Houses.
 “All right.
 Yeden, you should probably begin planning how you’re to keep control of the empire once this is all through.”

+#### Yeden's role in the whole thing is given to govern and rule afterward
 Yeden nodded.
 Vin felt a little sorry for the man, seeing how much the planning—the sheer outrageousness of it all—seemed to be overwhelming him.
 Still, it was hard to feel sympathy for him, considering what Kelsier had just